inside.ewu.edu

 Satisfies: a BACR for natural science.

-This course is designed to introduce you to the range of psychological and environmental stressors, and their potential psychological and physiological consequences.
-This course will assist you in learning basic terminology and theories as well as scientific understanding.
-Focus will be on critical evaluation of the literature regarding stress and coping, and the opportunity to practice and evaluate methods of coping with stress through labs to contribute to better health.
+Designed to introduce the range of psychological and environmental stressors and their potential psychological and physiological consequences.
+This course assists in learning basic terminology and theories as well as scientific understanding.
+Focus is on critical evaluation of the literature regarding stress and coping, and the opportunity to practice and evaluate methods of coping with stress through labs to contribute to better health.

 PSYC 296.
 EXPERIMENTAL COURSE.
 1-5 Credits.